Forgwhiz/FlexiJSONCoder/README.md

 ### Basic Usage

 Usage of the library is simple and can be seen in the example provided below.
-Here's how to use **FlexiJSONCodable** in your Swift model:
+Here's how to use **FlexiJSONCoder** in your Swift model:

 ```swift